HumanCellAtlas/dcp-community/rfcs/text/0000-metadata-integration-test.md

 *Integration test data flow: test path is shown in red, production release in blue, integration tooling in dashed lines; edges are labeled with corresponding step numbers in the design above*

+1. The DSS subscription API should enable clients to opt into receiving events with unsupported metadata schema versions.
+Notably, this would enable the data browser to display data with unsupported metadata schema versions even if analysis cannot yet process it.
-\* To estimate the impact of schema changes on third party applications, the schema integration test system could run critical [data consumer vignettes](https://github.com/HumanCellAtlas/data-consumer-vignettes).
+1. To estimate the impact of schema changes on third party applications, the schema integration test system could run critical [data consumer vignettes](https://github.com/HumanCellAtlas/data-consumer-vignettes).

 ### Pros:

-* Submissions only have to be ingested once
+* Data files only have to be uploaded once
-* Bundles can be pushed directly to the DSS in the production environment
+* Data files can be uploaded directly to the production environment
-* Tests exactly what bundles downstream systems will see; does not require complicated fake metadata generation code in tests
+* Tests exactly what data downstream systems will see; does not require complicated fake metadata generation code in tests
 * Data in storage is immediately available after upload via the `GET /v1/bundles` endpoint
 * Downstream systems are protected from new schema changes until it can be confirmed that they are able to handle the changes
 * Does not require replaying subscription notifications